indimail/indimail-virtualdomains/.github/README-indimail.md

 Connection closed by foreign host.
 ```

-The ETRN request as expected is denied.
+The <b>ETRN</b> request as expected is denied.
 One can however bypass the requirement of the **part-time-host** to be a MX record by creating a whitelist file with the IP address of the connecting client on the **isp-server**.
 The whitelist filename is <u>/var/indimail/autoturn/etrn2.dom/ipauth</u>.
-Now, the ETRN request will be accepted as shown below.
+Now, the <b>ETRN</b> request will be accepted as shown below.

 ```
 $ sudo sh -c "echo 191.168.2.108 > /var/indimail/autoturn/etrn2.dom/ipauth"